 Increased uptake of improved post-harvest technologies for enhanced food and nutritional security

 Identification and documentation of policy issues affecting farmer research undertakings

-The project has been using checklist of principles of experimentation for the last 3 years.
+The project has been using a checklist of principles of experimentation for the last 3 years.
 However the principle of ‘Keeping good records of what you do and what you see’ has proved difficult to get accepted.
 What information do farmers consider valuable to their decision making processes?
-What information are farmers interested in? (what do […]
+What information are farmers interested in? (what […]

 The CCRP generates knowledge based on principles of agroecology (AE) to support farmers in having improved nutrition and income in sustainable ways.
 This is achieved through knowledge co-creation using farmer research networks (FRNs) that include extension, research, and farmers, and through collaboration between different types of institutions and people in communities of practice.
 In the ESAf […]